 Besides being a delicious addition to your diet, these little gems pack a lot of nutritional benefits.
 They are rich in vitamin K, which assist in the blood clotting mechanism for healthy healing.
 Vitamin K also supports the absorption of calcium, which is essential for strong bones.
 Alfalfa sprouts are a source of iron and B complex vitamins such as folate, an essential nutrient for fetal development.
 Alfalfa sprouts contain the amino acid, lysine.
 Lysine deficiency can lead to fatigue, hair loss, and muscle soreness as well as a compromised immune system.
 The sprouts are also a source of omega-3 fatty acids.

 If you have never tried it, I encourage you to start growing your own sprouts.
 It is fun and easy, and watching them grow feeds your spirit.
 Do it.
 Then make a hippie-inspired sandwich.

-Growing your own sprouts is a great way to incorporate fresh, healthful and live food into your diet in a safe and easy way!
-With a relatively small effort, you can have a steady supply of a delicious and economical vegetables right from the kitchen counter.
+Growing your own sprouts is a great way to incorporate fresh, healthful, and live food into your diet in a safe and easy way!
+With a relatively small effort, you can have a steady supply of delicious and economical vegetables right from the kitchen counter.